mirceaulinic/mirceaulinic.github.io/_posts/2016-11-17-network-orchestration-with-salt-and-napalm.md

 ## Motivation

 To achieve these goals, for sure you need presence of mind and firstly draw your requirements.
-Doing what your neighbour/friend does, is not enough reason to repeat the same mistakes and discover after several months that your tools cannot do the job you actually need.
+Doing what your neighbour/friend does, is not enough reason to repeat the same mistakes and find out after several months that your tools cannot do the job you actually need.

 For network orchestration, I recommend two ingredients: Salt and NAPALM.